dschnare/mustachejs/Readme.md

 	This directory contains all the required third party binaries and source code.

 	The following third party dependencies exist:

-		- AjaxMin.exe (used to minify the JavaScript source)
+		- AjaxMin.exe (used to minify the JavaScript source -- Requires Windows)
 		- jslint.js (used to test the JavaScript source)
 		- rhino.jar (used to execute jslint.js)

 - web

-	This directory is a web project used to test the mustache specification.
+	This directory is a web project used to test against the mustache specification.

 # Building